lexincai/lexincai.github.io/_pages/research.md

 ## Work in Progress

-- Effects of Work Requirements in Means-Tested Programs (with Hyewon Kim and Pauline Leung)
+- Effects of Work Requirements in Means-Tested Programs<br>
+  (with Hyewon Kim and Pauline Leung)<br>
   Draft forthcoming pending Census Bureau disclosure review

-- The Effect of High School Magnet Programs on Academic and Racial Segregation (with Katharine Sadowski)
+- The Effect of High School Magnet Programs on Academic and Racial Segregation<br>
+  (with Katharine Sadowski)<br>
   Approved Texas Education Research Center project

-- Work Requirements in SNAP and Postsecondary Enrollment (with Meredith Welch)
+- Work Requirements in SNAP and Postsecondary Enrollment<br>
+  (with Meredith Welch)